hashicorp/levant/README.md

 * **Failure Inspection**: Upon a deployment failure, Levant will inspect each allocation and log information about each event, providing useful information for debugging without the need for querying the cluster retrospectively.

+* **Canary Auto Promotion**: In environments with advanced automation and alerting, automatic promotion of canary deployments may be desirable after a certain time threshold.
+Levant allows the user to specify a `canary-auto-promote` time period, which if reached with a healthy set of canaries, will automatically promote the deployment.

 * **Multiple Variable File Formats**: Currently Levant supports `.tf`, `.yaml` and `.yml` file extensions for the declaration of template variables. *This is planned to increase in the near future.*

 ## Download